richardltc/boxwallet2/README.md

 ## Installing `NodeJS`
 Before we're able to run BoxWallet we need to install `NodeJS` as that will be the engine that BoxWallet uses in order to run.

-Again, if you're running on Linux you'll be able to install `NodeJS` from your package manager, on Windows, you can go to:
+Again, if you're running on Linux you'll be able to install `NodeJS` from your package manager (`sudo apt install nodejs`), on Windows, you can go to:
  [`www.nodejs.org`](https://www.nodejs.org).

-With `NodeJS` now installed, the last step we need to do before running BoxWallet2 is to install some dependencies that it requires.
+With `NodeJS` now installed, the last step we need to do before running BoxWallet is to install some dependencies that it requires.
 Don't worry, as this is a simple process.
-Open a command prompt in your BoxWallet2 directory and run `npm install`
+Open a command prompt in your BoxWallet directory and run `npm install`

+One final step is to tell BoxWallet what it's server IP address is.
+To do this, you need to create a file called `.env` in the same directory as this README.md file.
+Then, if your doing all of this on a single machine, that is, you're going to be running your browser on the same machine that's you're also running the server on, you need to add exactly `PUBLIC_HOST_IP=localhost` into the `.env`, otherwise, if the server is running on a different machine than your browser is running, you need to enter that IP address as `PUBLIC_HOST_IP=your_server_ip` so, if the IP address of your server was 192.168.1.1 you'd enter `PUBLIC_HOST_IP=192.168.1.1`

 After this step is complete, you're now ready to run BoxWallet